AANovokhatskiy/pyscarcopula/docs/guide/factor-models.md

 | Model adapter | `GaussianCopula`, `StochasticStudentCopula`, `FactorStudentEvaluator` | Marginal transforms, likelihood, fitting, dynamics, and sampling |

 `FactorCorrelation` is independent of Student, Gaussian, GAS, SCAR, and optimizer state.
-This is what allows one prepared operator to be composed with different model adapters.
+The same read-only prepared operator can therefore be composed with different model adapters.

 ### Complexity